Rookeh/pico-assistant/README.md

 So, for each MDI icon that is used in your HA instance and that you want represented on this dashboard, you will need to obtain an SVG image and then run a transform operation to obtain point co-ordinates from the SVG path commands.
 There is a helpful tool by [@betravis](https://betravis.github.io/) available [here](https://betravis.github.io/shape-tools/path-to-polygon/) that will do this for you for any given SVG file.
 However, note that the polygon co-ordinates need to be integers, not floats, so some manual rounding will be required, which could result in certain icons not appearing quite as expected.

 Once you have the tuple array, you will need to add it to the dictionary in `icons.py`, using the MDI icon name as the key.
-Some examples have been provided in that file for reference.
+Some examples have been provided in that file for reference, as well as a default icon that is used as a fallback if the icon name cannot be found in the dictionary.

 **NOTE:** If your polygon is beyond a certain size / complexity, it may still crash your Pico.
 Hence, you might have to find some lower complexity alternatives for certain MDI icons.